How long do Maine Coon cats live?

 Want to see how big your Maine Coon will get?
 Check out our detailed Maine Coon Size Chart.

-Welcome to the “wise and chill” years. 🧘♂From full maturity, you will start seeing your Maine coon become less curious.
-They will become gentler.
+Now, welcome to the ‘wise and chill’ years.
+Additionally, from full maturity you will notice your Maine coon becomes less curious.
+Additionally, they will grow gentler over time.
 Your Maine coon will have a generally keen perception of wisdom.
-Taking each year after the attainment of maturity as four human years, is just to be expected.
+However, taking each year after maturity as four human years is to be expected.

 Support your older cat by: